gear-foundation/academy/docs/02-substrate-id/talisman-wallet.md

 hide_table_of_contents: true
 ---

 Talisman is a popular and user-friendly wallet for creating and managing Substrate accounts.
-Being connected to web3 applications across various networks, the Talisman browser extension allows one to store, send and receive assets.
+With its seamless integration with web3 applications across different networks, the Talisman browser extension offers a convenient way to store, send and receive assets.

 1. Install the Talisman extension for your browser here: